 - Demonstrating interpersonal Skills

 - Fully engaging employees

 - Dealing with performance issues

 “I directly credit Coaching with Crystal for helping develop my team.
-Since we’ve been working with her, I’ve been promoted twice, and 32 of my direct reports have been promoted at least once.” ~ Roxanne LaCroix, Director, Medicaid Learning and Development at Aetna
+Since we’ve been working with her, I’ve been promoted twice, and 32 of my direct reports have been promoted at least once.” ~ Roxanne LaCroix, Director, Medicaid Learning and Development

 Trusted Guidance For Developing Leaders Who Fully Engage Employees